-The Shire shall publish Tender Preparation Guidelines in each Tender to assist prospective tenderers' understanding of the Shire's broad approach for each Compulsory and Quality Section criteria.
+The Shire shall include, where relevant and appropriate, tender preparation guidelines in each tender to assist prospective tenderers' understanding of the Shire's broad approach for each compulsory and quality section criteria.

-These Guidelines will be provided as background information to the tender process but will be subsidiary to any specified requirements.
+These guidelines will be provided as background information to the tender process but will be subsidiary to any specified requirements.

-These Guidelines will be included as Appendix 1 in this policy but may be changed from time to time outside any formal policy review.
+These guidelines will be included as Appendix 1 in this policy but may be changed from time to time outside any formal policy review.